With just about any lifestyle change, it’s essential to get max nutrition.

 Maximize nutrition by adding fruits or veggies to serve with your eggs.

-Takeaway: Getting a good start to your day is as simple eating a highly nutritious breakfast filled with healthy fats and plenty of protein.
+Takeaway: Getting a good start to your day is as simple as eating a highly nutritious breakfast filled with healthy fats and plenty of protein.

 Remove Sugary Drinks for Max Nutrition